-· Create some users in PostgreSQL.
-These users are used by some CARTO apps internally sudo createuser tileuser --no-createrole --no-createdb --no-superuser -U postgres '''
+• Create some users in PostgreSQL.
+These users are used by some CartoDB apps internally

+'''

-''' sudo createuser publicuser --no-createrole --no-createdb --no-superuser -U
+sudo createuser publicuser --no-createrole --no-createdb --no-superuser -U

-→postgres
+--postgres

+sudo createuser tileuser --no-createrole --no-createdb --no-superuser -U postgres

+'''

 • Install CartoDB postgresql extension.
-This extension contains functions that are used by different parts of the CartoDB platform, included Builder and the SQL and Maps API.
+This extension contains functions that are used by different parts of the CartoDB platform, included the Editor and the SQL and Maps API.